Aureliano90/LP-Option-Hedging/README.md

 The type of leveraged LP can be borrowing USD stablecoins, borrowing cryptos like BTC, ETH, and a delta neutral combination of the two.

 Parameters that need to be manually specified:
-* type of leveraged LP
+* debt type
 * leverage of LP
-* max LTV at liquidation
+* LTV at liquidation
 * APRs on farming
-* annualized volatility, risk-free interest rate, and days to expiration of European options priced by the Black-Scholes model
+* annualized volatility, risk-free interest rate
+* days to expiration and day of exercise/reselling of European options priced by the Black-Scholes model

 ### Background
 Providing liquidity on AMM is equivalent to short gamma and long theta, i.e. the LP subjects itself to impermanent loss in exchange for trading fees and liquidity mining rewards.
 On the other hand, long call and long put have positive gamma and negative theta.
 By virtue of the Carr–Madan formula, a smooth function of the underlying price, in this case the payoff of leveraged LP, can be replicated by a series of European options at continuous strikes.
 Hence it is possible to completely hedge leveraged LP with options.
 In pratice options are not available at any strike.
 Moreover the volatility is not constant at all strikes due to the volatility smile.
 Therefore the current program only considers a long call and a long put for hedging.